dotnet/docs/docs/core/tools/dotnet.md

 Each specific feature is implemented as a command.
 In order to use the feature, the command is specified after `dotnet`, such as [`dotnet build`](dotnet-build.md).
 All of the arguments following the command are its own arguments.

 The only time `dotnet` is used as a command on its own is to run portable apps.
-Just specify a portable application DLL after the `dotnet` verb to execute the application (for example, `dotnet myapp.dll`).
+Specify a portable application DLL after the `dotnet` verb to execute the application (for example, `dotnet myapp.dll`).

 ## Options